Easy & Colorful DIY Headboard Project

 If you want to add some extra flair, you can also round the corners of your pieces.
 We simply used a bowl to trace a rounded edge and then cut it with our jigsaw before sanding.

-Step 4: Prime and Paint
+Prime & Paint

 Now for the fun part: color!
 First, apply a coat of primer to all visible sides of each piece of plywood.
 This will help the paint adhere better and give you a smooth, even finish.